Leafwise de Rham cohomology of generic Reeb foliations: Introduction

-\begin{rem} \begin{enumerate} \item The equation $R_\lambda[H] = 0$ is equivalent to the vanishing of the Lie bracket $[R_\lambda,X_H] = 0$ or the vanishing $\{1,H\} = 0 $ in terms of the Jacobi-Lagrange bracket $\{\cdot,\cdot \}$: Recall the fact the Reeb vector field $R_\lambda$ is nothing but the Hamiltonian vector field $X_{(-1)}$ associated to the constant function $-1$ \cite{dMV}, \cite{oh:contacton-Legendrian-bdy}.
-(See \cite{arnold:book}, \cite{boyer}, \cite{LOTV} for the definition of Jacobi-Lagrange bracket.) \item The notion of completely integrable contact Hamiltonian systems has been discussed in the literature.
+\begin{rem} \begin{enumerate} \item Recall the fact the Reeb vector field $R_\lambda$ is nothing but the Hamiltonian vector field $X_{(-1)}$ associated to the constant function $-1$ \cite{dMV}, \cite{oh:contacton-Legendrian-bdy}.
+We have $\lambda([R_\lambda,X_H]) = \{-1,H\}$ by the definition the aforementioned Jacobi-Lagrange bracket $\{\cdot,\cdot \}$.
+On the other hand, a direct calculation gives rise to

+Therefore $R_\lambda[H] = 0$ is equivalent to the vanishing of the Jacobi-Lagrange bracket $\{1,H\} = 0 $. \item The notion of completely integrable contact Hamiltonian systems has been discussed in the literature.
 More recently, in relation to a new construction of Sasaki-Einstein metrics \cite{boyer}, \cite{visinescu}, in the dynamics of the billiard system \cite{khesin-tabachinikov} and even more recently in contact topology \cite{sun-uljar-vargol}.
-The definition of contact integrable systems is given by requiring the existence of $n$ independent functions $\{f_1, \cdots, f_n\}$ in involution as in the symplectic case, i.e., $\{f_i,f_j\} = 0$ with respect to the \emph{Jacobi-Lagrange bracket} $\{\cdot, \cdot\}$ \cite{arnold:book}, \cite{LOTV} but \emph{with the additional constraint $\{1,f_i\} = 0$ for all $i = 1, \cdots, n$}.
+The definition of contact integrable systems is given by requiring the existence of $n$ independent functions $\{f_1, \cdots, f_n\}$ in involution as in the symplectic case, i.e., $\{f_i,f_j\} = 0$ with respect to the \emph{Jacobi-Lagrange bracket} $\{\cdot, \cdot\}$ but \emph{with the additional constraint $\{1,f_i\} = 0$ for all $i = 1, \cdots, n$}.
 By the result of the present paper, this latter requirement turns out to be a very strong restriction which makes the given definition of the \emph{contact integrable system} hypothetical \emph{for a generic contact form $\lambda$}.
-It also makes the underlying Reeb flow define a circle action so that the underlying contact manifold is essentially a prequantization of integral symplectic manifold and the given system is essentially a lifting of a symplectic completely integrable system defined on this integral symplectic manifold. \end{enumerate} \end{rem}
+It also makes the underlying Reeb flow define a circle action so that the underlying contact manifold is essentially a prequantization of integral symplectic manifold (or integral symplectic orbifold), and the given system is essentially a lifting of a symplectic completely integrable system defined on this integral symplectic orbifold. \end{enumerate} \end{rem}